giacomosirri/nats-on-scaleway-poc/README.md

 # Solution

 ## Infrastructure resources
-From an infrastructural point of view, the goal is to create a solution that needs as few as resources as possible, in order to limit cloud cost and maintenance.
-NATS client and server aside, we certainly need a computing platform and a database.
+First of all, we need a messaging system to gather and centralize data coming from the sensors.

+For this task we can use [NATS](https://github.com/nats-io) (Neural Autonomic Transport System), a cloud-native, open-source messaging system designed around performance, security and ease of use.
+NATS has been part of the [CNCF landscape](https://landscape.cncf.io/) as an incubating project since 2018.

+NATS implements the *publish-subscribe* pattern, in which the **publisher** sends a message on a communication channel (in NATS it is called **Subject**) the **subscriber** can listen (or subscribe) to.
+Scaleway provides NATS accounts (i.e., servers) out of the box.

+Then we also need a computing platform where to run these subscriber workloads.

-Cloud-native software is all about containers and Kubernetes, so the computing platform decision is a no-brainer.
+Cloud-native software is about building containers and running them on Kubernetes.
 Scaleway provides managed Kubernetes clusters under the name of Kubernetes Kapsule.
 When creating a Kubernetes Kapsule cluster, you can choose the node type for your node pool, and set up nodes autoscaling, autohealing and isolation.

-The database
+Since we want to model a scenario where NATS clients are installed in vehicles, it does not make sense to run these clients in the cloud, so we will simply run them locally.

+As for the database, there are several options available.
+An interesting one is Serverless SQL, a fully managed database service that automatically scales in storage and compute according to your workloads.

+Compared to other more traditional solutions, such as Managed Database for PostgreSQL, for which you pay a fixed amount over time, with Serverless SQL you pay for what you actually use, and you can save more than 80% if you actively use the database only 2 hours per day.

+We also need a data visualization service.
+One of the leading solutions in this field is [Grafana](https://grafana.com/grafana/).
+Grafana can integrate with several data sources, including PostgreSQL databases.
+By running Grafana as a container in the Kubernetes cluster, we achieve the goal of hosting the data visualization tool in the cloud without any additional cost.

+Finally, we need to securely save credentials for the database and the NATS server.
+Scaleway provides Secret Manager, a managed and secure storage system for sensitive data such as passwords and API keys.

+All in all, these are the main infrastructural resources we need to run this system:

 ### Client-side
 - NATS client running locally